UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 1. Animal Nutrition:

 1.1 Partitioning of food energy within the animal.
 Direct and indirect calorimetry.
 Carbon – nitrogen balance and comparative slaughter methods.
-Systems for expressing energy value of foods in ruminants, pigs and poultry.
+Systems for expressing the energy value of foods in ruminants, pigs, and poultry.
 Energy requirements for maintenance, growth, pregnancy, lactation, egg, wool, and meat production.

-1.4 Feed additives – methane inhibitors, probiotics, enzymes, antibiotics, hormones, oligosaccharides, antioxidants, emulsifiers, mould inhibitors, buffers etc. Use and abuse of growth promoters like hormones and antibiotics – latest concepts.
+1.4 Feed additives – methane inhibitors, probiotics, enzymes, antibiotics, hormones, oligosaccharides, antioxidants, emulsifiers, mold inhibitors, buffers, etc. Use and abuse of growth promoters like hormones and antibiotics – the latest concepts.

 1.8 Poultry nutrition.
 Special features of poultry nutrition.
 Nutrient requirements for meat and egg production.
 Formulation of rations for different classes of layers and broilers.

 2.1 Physiology of blood and its circulation, respiration; excretion.
 Endocrine glands in health and disease.